aaronorosen2/security-agent/README.md

 `ansible-playbook -i dns_hosts.ini main_playbook.yml -e "TOKEN=<PUT TOKEN VALUE HERE>"`

-If you are working with a setup that does not have a domain_name use the hosts.ini file instead like:
+If you are working with a setup that does not have a domain_name in the aws account use the hosts.ini file instead like:

 `ansible-playbook -i hosts.ini main_playbook.yml -e "TOKEN=<PUT TOKEN VALUE HERE>"`

-The ansible script configures /opt/csg_security_agent on the instance with it's own csa user and group containing the installer, configuration file, token and outputs the output of the installer script.
+The ansible script configures `/opt/csg_security_agent` on the instance with it's own csa user and group containing the installer, configuration file, token and outputs the output of the installer script.

 It's a good idea to inspect the hosts to ensure everything configured correctly.
 In `/opt/` you should see:
 `$ ls -lrt /opt